The Real Cost of LLC Start-Up

 Name Reservation Fee

-1. Check Name Availability in Your State
+1. Name Availability at Your State

-2. Review Your State's LLC Naming Rules
+2. State of Review LLC Naming Rules

-3. Search for Existing Trademarks
+3. Trademarks- Search

-4. Check Domain Name Availability
+4. Domain Name Availability Check

 5. Perform a Google Search

-Cost to Register Your LLC With the State
+Fee to Incorporate LLC in the State

 • Your LLC's legal name

-• The business's physical or mailing address
+• Physical or mailing address of the business

-• The name and address of your registered agent
+• Name and address of registered agent

 Business Licenses and Permits Costs

-Common licenses and permits include:
+Examples of common licenses and permits are:

 • Building and zoning permits